Probing local nonlinear viscoelastic properties in soft materials: Fitting procedure

 Representative fitted parameters obtained by individually fitting to the expansion-relaxation part of each loading cycle of the experimental curves for sample S50-00, are shown in \Cref{Table1_allcycles_params}.
 It is seen that the estimated non-equilibrium branch parameters exhibit a moderate dependence on the expansion rate.
 This dependence could potentially be reduced by optimizing the kinetic evolution law, by either varying the free energy functions of the non-equilibrium branches ($\psi_n$), or by choosing a different form of the evolution law \eqref{Kinetic_Law_spec_gen}.
 Nonetheless, any fitted model can only be optimized to perform within the range of expansion rates probed in the experiment.
 In this work, to obtain a best fit for the entire range of expansion rates across all loading cycles using a single set of parameters, we examine the error associated with the fitted dynamic parameters of the individual cycles, when used to predict the pressure for all loading cycles while using the values of $E$ and $A$ fitted for the corresponding cycles\footnote{This is because we assume that there is slight fatigue between cycles that is not accounted for in the material model and the variation in the fitted values for $E$ and $A$ across the loading cycles is small.}.

 To evaluate the fit of a given set of parameters on a single loading cycle, we define the following errors

-where $P$ is the gauge pressure predicted by the viscoelastic material model for the given set of parameters and $P_{e}$ is the experimentally measured gauge pressure.
+where $P$ is the gauge pressure predicted by the viscoelastic material model for the given set of parameters and $P_{e}$ is the experimentally measured gauge pressure\footnote{Note that for only this section, we differentiate the experimental and theoretical gauge pressures with different symbols.}.
 The fitting error for the time of the entire expansion-relaxation is estimated by $\epsilon$ whereas $\epsilon_{exp}$ denotes the fitting error on the expansion part of the loading cycle alone.
 The integrals in \eqref{eq:errors} are evaluated numerically using a trapezoidal rule since the pressure data is discrete.
 To evaluate the fit over all loading cycles for a given set of material parameters we define the following overall errors

 The material parameters that give the lowest overall errors are reported as the optimal fitted parameters for the material\footnote{For reporting optimal values for $E$ and $A$, we use their fitted values from the cycle whose fitted dynamic parameters give the lowest overall errors.}.
 For the representative sample S50-00, the dynamic parameters fitted on Cycle 3 yield the lowest overall errors for pressure prediction across all loading cycles.
 The prediction errors for individual cycles using these optimal parameters are reported in \Cref{Table2_fit_Eval}.
-It can be seen that a single set of parameters can accurately predict the pressure response over the entire expansion-relaxation process for all loading cycles (stretch rates spanning $\num{e-2}$ - $1$ $s^{-1}$), with the maximum absolute relative error always less than $7\%$.
+It can be seen that a single set of parameters can accurately predict the pressure response over the entire expansion-relaxation process for all loading cycles (stretch rates spanning $\num{e-2}$ - $1$ $\textrm{s}^{-1}$), with the maximum absolute relative error always less than $7\%$.
 The predicted material response using these parameters is visually compared with the experimental curves in \Cref{fig:fitted_model_Result}, where it is seen that the retraction-recovery part of the response is also well predicted.